Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Above normal

-Pastelok says La Niña is the main driver of AccuWeather’s forecast and he foresees fast-moving “clipper-like” weather systems zipping across the northern U.S. Usually, these don’t contain much heavy precipitation and produce little snow in Washington.
-In the second half of the winter, he says juicier systems may track from the Southern Plains to the Ohio Valley, but that would place the Mid-Atlantic on the mild side of storms.
-He cautions there’s a chance that warm waters offshore the Pacific Northwest might shift the storm track to bring colder and stormier conditions to the Mid-Atlantic but that as of now “this is just a risk.”
+Pastelok says La Niña is the main driver of AccuWeather’s forecast, and he foresees fast-moving “clipper-like” weather systems zipping across the northern United States.
+Usually, these don’t contain much heavy precipitation and produce little snow in Washington.
+In the second half of the winter, he says, juicier systems may track from the Southern Plains to the Ohio Valley, but that would place the Mid-Atlantic on the mild side of storms.
+He cautions there’s a chance that warm waters offshore in the Pacific Northwest might shift the storm track to bring colder and stormier conditions to the Mid-Atlantic but that as of now, “this is just a risk.”

 Matt Rogers, Commodity Weather Group